 HYBE recently built a massively large building in the Yongsan district of downtown Seoul.

-Big Hit, once a teeny tiny label, who became successful because they valued originality and creativity (aka: BTS) - has since transitioned into HYBE - a mega-powerhouse that continues to acquire new talent around the world and pretty much just utterly dominate the entire music industry in Korea, and, the world.
+Big Hit, once a tiny label, who became successful because they valued originality and creativity (aka: BTS) - has since transitioned into HYBE - now a musical powerhouse that continues to acquire new talent around the world and pretty much just utterly dominate the entire music industry in Korea, and, the world.

 So, here are some of my very favorite parts (where photos were allowed).

 The museum boasts an entirely multi-sensory experience to fully envelop you into the art of creating and experiencing music.

 There are sound vibrations to touch and feel.. music to hear... art, dance, and photography to see.. food and drinks to taste... and this super interesting room dedicated purely to scent.

 This room is delicately created in honor of the song Euphoria, with muted flowers and greens hanging from the ceiling, and putty-like grey walls adorned with inverted holes filled with a fresh, flowery fragrance to smell.

 Showcases of costumes worn during concerts makes you feel so close to BTS.

 These outfits on display were worn during Mic Drop performances.

 The details of the jackets, shirts, buckles, pants, and boots were incredible.